varun-s22/my-app-builder/README.md

 Just click on the components, and they will be rendered on your playground.
 You can drag and drop them to change their position.

-> _Note: This was made as a part of online assignment for Zenskar_

 ## Features

 - Drag and Drop